Winner: Miklos Toth, Business Studies with Finance, Edinburgh Napier University

 Anna Novoselskaya, University College London, University of London | Beth Low, Cardiff University | Claire Chi, London School of Economics and Political Science, University of London | Daniel Dobrev, University of Oxford St Peter's College | Habibur Rahman, London School of Economics and Political Science, University of London | Katie Thorne, University of Sussex | Louis Williams, University of Cambridge St Catharine's College | Paul Brimble, University of Cambridge | Sarah Al-Hussaini, University of Birmingham

 Winner: Jamie Cooper-Higgins, Marketing, University of Strathclyde

-Jamie holds the rank of Officer Cadet within the RAFvr, enlisted with the Universities of Glasgow and Strathclyde Air Squadron.
-Undertaking military flight training, overseas training expeditions and philanthropic work during his two-year honourary commission.
+While at university, Jamie held the rank of officer cadet within the RAFvr, enlisted with the Universities of Glasgow and Strathclyde Air Squadron.
+He undertook military flight training, overseas training expeditions and philanthropic work during his two-year honourary commission.